 There was only one female jockey that took part in the Grand National in the 1990s, but she was notable for finishing higher in the race than any other woman before her.
 Rosemary Henderson rode Fiddlers Pike in the 1994 renewal, finishing fifth in the process.
 It took another eleven years for a female jockey to ride in the race again, with Carrie Ford also finishing fifth.

-The best performance by a female jockey came in 2012 when Katie Walsh rode in the race for the first time.
+Prior to 2021, the best performance by a female jockey came in 2012 when Katie Walsh rode in the race for the first time.
 She took Seabass to Aintree and finished third, ensuring that female jockeys would once and for all not be looked down upon by the horse racing industry.
-Indeed, in the eight years that followed, no female jockey has placed higher.

 The Normalisation of Female Jockeys in the National